TSummersLab/policy-iteration-slq-games/README.md

 The code in this repository implements model-based and model-free algorithms of policy iteration for linear quadratic games with stochastic parameters (SLQ games) and ideas from our paper:

-"Policy Iteration for Linear Quadratic Games with Stochastic Parameters" (under review)
+"Policy Iteration for Linear Quadratic Games with Stochastic Parameters" (accepted IEEE L-CSS)

 ## Dependencies